Slow Rush Games logo,

 It is also possible to turn on some input delay to paper over a friend's weaker CPU (or worse connection), though your character will feel less responsive as a result.
 (I'm planning to experiment with further client-side prediction to mitigate that, but haven't done so yet!)

-Is the pixel physics simulation GPU or CPU-based?
+Is the pixel physics simulation GPU or CPU-based in Signs of Danger?

 Purely CPU-based right now, so a powerful multi-core CPU is desirable, and your graphics card will only be used for graphical effects.
 Here's why: